Skip to main content

 Mental DemandHow much mental and perceptual activity was required (e.g., thinking, deciding, calculating, remembering, etc.)?

-Physical DemandHow much physical activity was required (e.g., pushing, pullingm turning, controlling, activating, etc.)?
+Physical DemandHow much physical activity was required (e.g., pushing, pulling, turning, controlling, activating, etc.)?

-Temporal DemandHow much time pressure did you feel due to the rate or pace at which the tasks or task elements occured?
+Temporal DemandHow much time pressure did you feel due to the rate or pace at which the tasks or task elements occurred?

-PerformanceHow successful do you think you were in accomplishing the goals of the tasks set by the experiments?
+PerformanceHow successful do you think you were in accomplishing the goals of the tasks set by the experimenter?

 EffortHow hard did you have to work (mentally and physically) to accomplish your level of performance?